 The interior of the apse and nave was covered with colorful polychromes.
 In the apse it was Christ in a mandorla, supplemented by the Fathers of the Church and the symbols of the evangelists.
 Several saints and three Hungarian saint kings were also depicted: St. Stephen, St. Imrich and St. Ladislaus.
 In the nave, there were three stripes of paintings containing the legend of St. Ladislaus and the scene of the Last Judgment.
 Below were individual votive pictures depicting the Virgin Mary and various saints.
 The image of the Holy Trinity in the form of a seated God with three faces and four eyes deserves special attention.

-Despite the Romanesque form, the first glimpses of Gothic appeared in the church in the form of a pointed arcade separating the nave from the interior of the apse.
-The gothic shape was also given to the southern portal leading to the nave, and narrow but high windows heralded the advent of the new era.
+Despite the Romanesque form, the first flashes of Gothic appeared in the church’s architecture in the form of a pointed arcade without moulding, separating the nave from the interior of the apse.
+The southern portal leading from the outside to the nave (with pointed arch, chamfered) also acquired a Gothic shape, and the arrival of a new era was heralded by very narrow and semi-circular but high windows.

-The church has been preserved in almost its original form, as one of the few Romanesque buildings in the Gemer region.
-Inside, valuable frescoes from the last quarter of the 14th century and the beginning of the 15th century have been preserved.
-An interesting fact are the small holes visible at the southern portal.
-Called magic holes, they pass for traces of “church dust” extraction for white magic.
+The church has been preserved in almost its original form, as one of the few Romanesque buildings in the Gemer region, with original windows (some partially reconstructed) and entrance portal.
+Inside the church, valuable frescoes from the last quarter of the 14th century and the beginning of the 15th century have survived.
+An interesting element are the small openings visible at the southern portal.
+Called as “magic holes”, they are considered to be traces of obtaining “church dust” for white magic.

 Mencl V., Stredoveká architektúra na Slovensku, Praha 1937.